Development and implementation of an anthropocentric, cyberphysical production concept

 Anwar Al Assadi is project manager of the FluPro project and responsible for robot programming and control.
 In addition, he is an expert in the field of machine learning and analysis of bolting processes.

-Anthropocentric, cyberphysical production concept
+An anthropocentric, cyberphysical production concept

-The aim of the joint project Fluid Production is to develop and implement a anthropocentric, cyberphysical production concept for automobile production.
+The aim of the joint project Fluid Production is to develop and implement an anthropocentric, cyberphysical production concept for automobile production.
 For this purpose, all means of production will be broken down into location-flexible modules in order to be able to dynamically form and dissolve machine systems and to abolish the separation between value creation and logistics that is common today.

 Optimal adaptation to current needs